QUICK LINKS

 • Single rider in a single room

-• $5,560 – ALPS SELECT
+• $5,860 – ALPS SELECT

 • Passenger sharing a double room

-• $3,265 – ALPS SELECT
+• $3,565 – ALPS SELECT

 • Couple riding two-up sharing a double room

-• $8,825 – ALPS SELECT
+• $9,425 – ALPS SELECT

 BRIEF TOUR DESCRIPTION

-Most people like to arrive at least one day ahead of time to help with jet lag, see the local sights or get acclimated to their motorcycle, the roads and Euro riding in general via the free 1/2 day ORIENTATION DAY offered to all Tour Members.
+Most people like to arrive at least one day ahead of time to help with jet lag, see the local sights or get acclimated to their motorcycle, the roads and Euro riding in general via the free 1/2-day ORIENTATION DAY offered to all Tour Members.
 I’ll be more than glad to help you plan whatever activity might be of interest to you.

-• Day 8 It’s the week end so the Italian lakeside activities, café life and people watching will be in full swing.
+• Day 6Riva is definitely Italian, whereas the Dolomites, which were Austrian before WWI, are a mix of Germanic and Italian influences.
+If it’s sunny the Italian lakeside activities, café life and people watching will all be in full swing.
 Riding can be split into two loops, one in the morning and other in the afternoon.
-Today lends itself to a number of choices including a whole day away from the bike, a morning ride, which we can highlight with lunch at a hillside hotel/café overlooking a panoramic view of the lake and Riva below or an afternoon loop through the hillside, which few Americans get to see.
+Today lends itself to a number of choices including a whole day away from the bike, a morning ride, which highlights the famous Strada della Forra, an amazing narrow road carved into and through the mountain (which takes us to a hillside hotel/café overlooking a panoramic view of the lake and Riva below) or an afternoon loop through the hillside, which few Americans get to see.
 It’s a good day to recharge your batteries, buy a few souvenirs and soak up some Italian culture.

-• Next Day Many possibilities – Rest day before next tour, continue on with other Euro travel plans, fly home
+• Next Day Many possibilities – Rest Day before next tour, continue on with other Euro travel plans, fly home

 KEY DATES